hansenjakob/SheafLearning.jl/README.md

 for learning sheaf Laplacians and matrix-weighted graph Laplacians from smooth signals.
 It also has the ability to compute projections onto the cone of sheaf Laplacians.

-## Installing
+## Installation
-SheafLearning.jl is not currently a registered Julia package.
+SheafLearning.jl is not currently in the General registry.
 To install it, run the following in the Julia REPL:
 ```julia
 using Pkg
 Pkg.add("https://github.com/hansenjakob/SheafLearning.jl")